uclaradio/uclaradio.com/README.md

 });
 ```

 ### Requirements for new code

 As a student-run organization, UCLA Radio is especially liable to technical debt.
 We have some goals for cleaning up our codebase in the future, but most importantly new code should:
-* Have data models written with __SQL__ (PostgreSQL) instead of MongoDB because we've had problems with Mongo and it's not what students are taught at UCLA
-* Have new front-end pages in __React__.
-We prefer using a front-end framework with an API to complicated templates
+* Have new front-end pages in **React.
+We prefer using a front-end framework with an API to complicated templates.
 * Delete files that are not used anymore.
-It's okay, get rid of clutter
+It's okay, get rid of clutter.
 * Follow an organized structure.
-Put things in the right directories
+Put things in the right directories.

-We accept changes from both radio web members and from outside contributors.
-Please note our [contributing guidelines](/docs/contributing-guidelines.md).
+We accept changes from both radio web members and outside contributors.
+Please note our [contributing guidelines](https://github.com/uclaradio/uclaradio/wiki/Contributing-Guidelines).
+Want to join radio?
+We [accept applications](http://apply.uclastudentmedia.com/applications/ucla-radio/web-staff/) every quarter.

 ### License